 I’m so glad I went with my gut and didn’t cancel anything.

 Because I never felt uncomfortable – not for one second, and I think that, even as a woman traveling alone, it is safe to travel in Egypt.

 But, let’s not get cavalier here.
 I took a lot of precautions and was far more careful than I ever have been, so as not to appear on an Egyptian milk carton, if there is such a thing.

 Here’s what I think you need to do to stay safe as a woman traveler (especially if you are alone!) in Egypt.

 1. Cover up

 I wore long pants/skirts and long sleeves, and I even threw a scarf around my head for a portion of the day.
-This would probably help a lot for women with lighter hair and/or skin.

 2. Don’t be a hero.